multipolygon/home-assistant-micropython/README.md

+# MicroPython ←[MQTT-Discovery]→ Home Assistant

-# MicroPython IoT Devices for Home Assistant
+A MicroPython lib for automatically registering IoT devices with a Home Assistant server via the MQTT-discovery protocol.

+(And various example devices using the lib, such as thermostats, valves and sensors.)

 ## Project Details